aaronbloomfield/slp/docs/ci-setup.md

 2. Configure your project to properly run some unit tests (just running 2 is fine at this point; you'll write more in step (5), below)
 3. Configure your project to properly run on Travis or Circle, as per your assignment; it must run the tests successfully
 4. Have the status badge for your project's build shown at the *top* of your project's readme.md file, which will cause it to display on github when you view the project; for Circle projects, this needs to be the `shield` type, and not the `badge` type
+    - This is shown in the sample repos: [rails-test](https://github.com/uva-slp/rails-test), [cake3-test](https://github.com/uva-slp/cake3-test), and [django-test](https://github.com/uva-slp/django-test).
 5. Write a number of unit tests; these tests are beyond what was done in (2).
 Specifically:
     - Each *person* in the group must write at least 5 (five!) unit tests; you must commit your own unit tests to the repo
     - Each person in the group must write at least one fixture, which is used in some/all of their unit tests; you must also commit your own fixture (need not be a separate commit)
     - These unit tests must be actually test something, and it must be a valid unit test
     - They must all succeed (if they don't, then fix the code to make them succeed)
-6. Ensure that all the unit tests written by the group (at least 30 or 35, depending on the group size) run successfully on the CI service
+6. Ensure that all the unit tests written by the group (at least 5 times the group size) run successfully on the CI service